 Spirals or miters knit on the machine begin with their radius; one possible construction method may be inferred from these images

 Spreadsheet programs such as Excel and Numbers have pie charts and other tools that can help visualize or even plan the work with symbols.
 Unlike machine knitting, both crochet and hand knitting may begin and grow from the center out or from the outside in.
-Calculated shaping with increases or decreases along circumferences at different points on the pie create the desired shape.
-For the purposes of this discussion I will address stitches in US terms.
+Calculated shaping with increases or decreases along circumferences at different points on the pie creates the desired shape.
+For the purposes of this discussion, I will address stitches in US terms.
 There are various published guidelines with some variations.
-Fiber content and matching gauge (if required) may need editing of the numbers, but, as starting points:
+The fiber content and matching gauge (if required) may need editing of the numbers, but, as starting points:

 Treble [tr]: multiple of 16

 Some symbols and number of stitches required in base rows in table form, for working from the center out:

 the more wedges in the pie, the smoother the circumference no matter what the method.
 Single crochet is worked in 6 wedges double crochet in 12 wedges, wedges may be reduced to simple line segments rounds may also be created to log in and track more details adding wedge outlines before filling in symbols

 single crochet worked with a slip stitch at the end of each row will produce points similar to those seen in miters in machine knitting